fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

 - The interval between each iteration of the Mesh.

-- The maximum number of iterations, typically used for Debugging purposes.
+- The maximum number of iterations, which is typically used for debugging purposes.

 !!! note
     If your program has animations, we recommend that you set the first value to `(/ 1.0 60.0)` which emulates 60 frames per second (60 FPS).